nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example 1**

-Say you are viewing the full list of appointments and you want to delete the 2nd appointment in the appointment list.
+Let's say you are viewing the full list of appointments, and you want to delete the 2nd appointment in the appointment list.
 You can follow the steps below to do so.

 Steps: